 When considering bone health we also want to ensure we are getting adequate vitamin D which helps with our bodies absorption of calcium.
-Other factors to consider include the bio-availability of calcium in food (spinach, although a good sources of calcium contains oxalates which inhibits the absorption of calcium), smoking, alcohol intake, as well as sodium, protein and physical activity.
-See my post Maximising Calcium For Bone Health On A Dairy Free Diet for a more in-depth look into other factors to think about.
+Other factors to consider include the bio-availability of calcium in food (spinach, although a good source of calcium contains oxalates which inhibit the absorption of calcium), smoking, alcohol intake, as well as sodium, protein and physical activity.
+See my post Maximising Calcium For Bone Health On A Dairy-Free Diet for a more in-depth look into other factors to think about.

 I’ve made this recipe multiple times, each time with different proportions of ingredients and it always turns out great!
 So just start pouring into your food processor.
 Out of season water can be used in place of orange juice, and the zest omitted.
 Try adding some nutmeg or sesame seeds for a different spin.

 Simple High Calcium Citrus and Fig Energy Balls